On this Page...

-Sponsors that desire to verify their grant payment history should use the U.S. Department of Treasury’s Invoice Processing Platform (IPP) system.
+Sponsors that desire to verify their grant payment history as part of their single audit should use the U.S. Department of Treasury’s Invoice Processing Platform (IPP) system..

 eInvoicing Account Information

-Sponsor with the FAA Central Region that need to change their account information ( i.e. authorized person or bank account information) must first contact the Central Region Fiscal Control Specialist at (816) 329-2641.
+Sponsor within the FAA Central Region who need to change their account information ( i.e. authorized person or bank account information) must first contact the Central Region Fiscal Control Specialist at (816) 329-2641.
 At that time, the Sponsor will receive instructions regarding how to update their account information.

 eInvoicing Access Issues